Mvurwi Range

 The Mvurwi range of mountains is located in northern Zimbabwe.
 It stretches about 160 km from Lake Manyame, just west of Harare, north to the Zambezi Escarpment.
-Its high point is at about 1728 metres.
+It rises to its highest point of 1740m at the Mavurwe beacon.
+The northernmost part of the mountain range is Mavuradonha, which is a protected area.

 It is an important chromium mining region.